raunakravi084/DocumentChatAssistant/README.md

-# 🤖 Document ChatBot Assistant - RAG Chat Application
+# 🤖 MediChat Pro (Document ChatBot Assistant - RAG Chat Application)

-A clean, interactive RAG (Retrieval-Augmented Generation) chat application that lets you ask questions about your documents using AI.
+A clean, interactive RAG (Retrieval-Augmented Generation) chat application that lets you ask questions about your medical documents using AI.

 ## ✨ Features